 In the spirit of Ryan George’s videos, I have written a pitch meeting for the faith-based film Redeeming Love.
 As such, the discussion below is an imaginary conversation between a Hip and Edgy Christian Screenwriter (HECS) and a Priggish, Obtuse Producer Crazy about Oscars, Ratings, and Notoriety (POPCORN).

 POPCORN: Do you have a new movie for me?

 HECS: Yes, sir.
 This is gonna be gold, trust me.
-It’s an adaptation of a steamy romance novel set on the western frontier.
+It’s an adaptation of an early nineties western, which we’re gonna turn into a steamy romance.

 POPCORN: What?
 You do know our company is called Pure Flix, right?
 Not Impure Flix.

 HECS: No, it’s a Christian novel.

 HECS: What is it?

 POPCORN: I’m trying to find a multiverse where “steamy” and “Christian” belong together.
 Those terms aren’t exactly bedfellows.